hashicorp/vagrant/website/docs/source/v2/boxes/base.html.md

 Just about every aspect of Vagrant can be modified.
 However, Vagrant does expect some defaults which will cause your base box to "just work" out of the box.
-You should create these as defaults if you intent to publicly distribute your box.
+You should create these as defaults if you intend to publicly distribute your box.

 If you're creating a base box for private use, you should try _not_ to